-The British Army has always done its utmost to provide a fast and reliable postal service in order to allow soldiers to communicate with home.
+The Army has always done its utmost to provide a fast and reliable postal service to allow soldiers to communicate with the people at home.
 The first Army Post Office opened in 1808 during the Peninsular War (1808-14).
-Today, soldiers use telephone and email to keep in touch with loved ones.
+Today, soldiers keep in touch with loved ones via telephone and email.

 The significance of keeping partners in contact with each other remains crucial in ensuring that relationships survive military service.

 Private Charlie Cole served with 7th Battalion, The Buffs (East Kent Regiment) during the First World War (1914-18).
-In 1918 he became a prisoner of war, and was incarcerated at Stendal in Germany.
-While there he wrote a series of postcards to his wife Martha, expressing how much he missed her and his children.
-In all of his messages he hoped to be home soon.
+In 1918, he became a prisoner of war and was incarcerated at Stendal in Germany.
+While there, he wrote a series of postcards to his wife Martha, expressing how much he missed her and his children.
+In all of his messages, he expressed his wishes to be home soon.

 ‘Dear Wife, Give my love to Mother and Family and lots for yourself.
 Now kiss all the children for me and heaps for you dear when I see you again.
 Now I must close, hoping to see you soon.
 Now so I must say goodnight and God Bless you all from your ever loving Husband Charley, who is always thinking of you dear xxxxxxxxxx’